Frequently Asked Questions

 Is there a deposit required for registration?

-You can pay in full or leave just a $100 non refundable deposit.
-Non-students can pay $100 non-refundable deposit to share a room with a friend who is taking a class (contact us for info about non-student accomodations).
-FULL PAYMENT FOR ROOMS MUST BE RECIEVED BY MARCH 31.
+You can pay in full or leave just a 25% non refundable deposit.
+Non-students can pay a 25% non-refundable deposit to share a room with a friend who is taking a class (contact us for info about non-student accommodations).
+If you choose to pay a deposit at registration, please not that all balances for tuition and for housing and meals are due no later than April 15.
 If full payment for your room is not received by this date, we will open that room up for someone on the waiting list.
-FULL PAYMENT FOR CLASS REGISTRATION IS BY APRIL 30.

 Can I get a discount on tuition?